hfeeki/cluster-commander/README.md

                             Overrides all other sources
                             of nodes.

--f      --filter-pattern    RegEx pattern to filter a      ""
+-f      --filter-nodes      RegEx pattern to filter each   ""
-                            list of nodes through.
+                            node name through.
 ```

 If the target command contains options itself, it must be quoted to prevent